thmccormick/thmccormick.github.io/index.markdown

 in predictive models for global health policymakers.
 More information about OpenVA, our suite of open tools to manage and analyze verbal autopsy surveys, is available [here](http://openva.net/).
 <br>

-I'm the former Editor of the [Journal of Computational and Graphical Statistics](https://www.tandfonline.com/action/journalInformation?show=editorialBoard&journalCode=ucgs20).
-I'm excited and humbled to be a 2019 recipient of the [NIH Director's New Innovator Award](https://commonfund.nih.gov/newinnovator).
+I'm the former Editor of the [Journal of Computational and Graphical Statistics](https://www.tandfonline.com/action/journalInformation?show=editorialBoard&journalCode=ucgs20) and a 2019 recipient of the [NIH Director's New Innovator Award](https://commonfund.nih.gov/newinnovator).
 I was elected as a [Fellow](https://stat.uw.edu/news-resources/articles/adrian-dobra-and-tyler-mccormick-elected-2023-asa-fellows) of the [American Statistical Association](https://www.amstat.org/your-career/awards/asa-fellows) in 2023.
 <br>